Find the right solution for your business with our free Fleet Management Buyer’s Guide.

 The bus and coach industry is, of course, no stranger to GPS technology.
 The Department for Transport’s annual bus statistics report 2017/18 shows that 97% of UK buses feature a GPS Automatic Location Device (AVL), for example.

-Modern GPS systems, however, go way beyond vehicle location and can help bus and coach companies overcome common challenges by driving greater efficiency, improving service, helping with compliance and potentially reducing fuel costs.
+Modern GPS systems, however, go way beyond vehicle location and can help bus and coach companies overcome common challenges by driving greater efficiency, improving service and potentially reducing fuel costs.

 Boost efficiency: With margins growing ever-tighter, many in the bus and coach industry are faced with the unenviable task of doing more for less.
 GPS fleet management software can help you achieve this aim.
 For example, smarter scheduling and dispatch, along with enhanced routing can help to fit more stops into the working day as well as reduce unnecessary mileage and time spent behind the wheel.

 Improve safety: When your cargo is literally your customers, fleet safety takes on a whole new level of importance.
 With GPS fleet management software in place, you can monitor unsafe behaviours such as speeding or aggressive driving to create a scorecard of your drivers’ performance.
 This scorecard can then be used to rank drivers and coach them into safer habits – the safer the driver, the higher up the rankings they climb.
 Audible, in-cab alerts can also be set to trigger whenever an unsafe practice occurs, allowing drivers to quickly correct their behaviour.